Magnetic catalysis in weakly interacting hyperbolic Dirac materials: Magnetic catalysis of CDW

-\emph{Magnetic catalysis of CDW}.~The zero magnetic field critical strengths of the NN Coulomb repulsion for the CDW ordering are respectively $V_c=0.69$, $0.67$ and $0.66$ in (10,3), (14,3) and (18,3) hyperbolic lattices of the specified generation number [see `Magnetic flux profile']~\cite{hyperbolicDiracRoy2023}.
-As shown in Fig.~\ref{fig:Scaling}, in the presence of finite magnetic flux $\delta_A$ and $\delta_B$, and concomitantly $\delta$ becomes finite in the entire system even when $V \ll V_c$ in these three HDMs.
+~ The zero magnetic field critical strengths of the NN Coulomb repulsion (obtained within the Hartree approximation) for the CDW ordering are $V_c=0.69$, $0.67$, and $0.66$ in the (10,3), (14,3) and (18,3) hyperbolic lattices of the specified generation number, respectively, as mentioned in Sec.~\ref{subsec:fluxprofile}~\cite{hyperbolicDiracRoy2023}.
+As shown in Fig.~\ref{fig:Scaling}, in the presence of finite magnetic fluxes $\delta_A$ and $\delta_B$, concomitantly, $\delta$ becomes finite in the entire system even when $V \ll V_c$ in these three HDMs.
+The spatial profile of the CDW order for various generations of the HDMs in the presence of magnetic flux is shown in Fig.~\ref{fig:gendependence} and discussed in Appendix~\ref{SMsec:additionalnumerics}.
 This outcome holds for uniform as well as bell-shaped inhomogeneous magnetic field, piercing the system.
-As external magnetic fields produce finite $\rho(0)$ [Fig.~\ref{fig:DOS}], a sizable condensation of the CDW order parameter ($\delta$) takes place only in the large flux limit when $V \ll V_c$.
-Such an outcome can be appreciated from its BCS like scaling
+As external magnetic fields produce finite $\rho(0)$ (Fig.~\ref{fig:DOS}), a sizable condensation of the CDW order parameter ($\delta$) takes place only in the large flux limit when $V \ll V_c$.
+Such an outcome can be appreciated from its BCS like scaling,